 Right to a Speedy Trial under the California State Constitution

-You also can discuss what you can do as a defendant or the loved one of a defendant to make sure that you can assert every right possible and get the best outcome in your criminal case in Los Angeles.
+You can also discuss what you can do as a defendant or the loved one of a defendant to make sure that you can assert every right possible and get the best outcome in your criminal case in Los Angeles.
 Contact our law firm for help.